Women -- Nevada -- Biography

-Abstract Vera May Haviland graduated from the University of Nevada with a Bachelor's degree in education in 1926.
-The collection consists of a 15-page biography about her written in 2011 by her grandson, Kevin Allec and a DVD of the silent movie, "The Winning of Barbara Worth", filmed in Winnemucca and photographed by Haviland.
+Overview Vera May Haviland (1903-1965) was born in Winnemucca, Nevada to Carl and Lillian Haviland.
+Haviland graduated from the University of Nevada with a Bachelor's degree in education in 1926.
+The collection consists of a 15-page biography about her written in 2011 by her grandson, Kevin Allec, and a DVD of the silent movie, "The Winning of Barbara Worth", filmed in Winnemucca and photographed by Haviland.

 Home means Nevada: the autobiography of Edna B. Patterson and the history of the Patterson family and their life in Nevada

-Abstract In this manuscript of her book by the same title, Patterson recounts her childhood days; married life with her rancher husband, John Malcolm Patterson, in the Lamoille, Nevada, area; descriptions of Elko, Nevada; her work as an historian and author; and the establishment of the Northeastern Nevada Historical Society.
+Abstract Edna Burke Patterson was a member of the State Central Republican Committee and the Nevada State Board of Education, on which she served as the first woman president.
+In this manuscript of her book by the same title, Patterson recounts her childhood days; married life with her rancher husband, John Malcolm Patterson, in the Lamoille, Nevada, area; descriptions of Elko, Nevada; her work as an historian and author; and the establishment of the Northeastern Nevada Historical Society.
+Dated 1992.

-Abstract Hempton's memoirs reveal her life as a child on a family farm in southwest Missouri; the family's move to Columbia, near Goldfield, Nevada, in 1904; childhood on the Nevada frontier; education, early teaching career in rural Nevada schools, and married life.
+Abstract Lela Halsell Hempton's memoirs reveal her life as a child on a family farm in southwest Missouri; the family's move to Columbia, near Goldfield, Nevada, in 1904; childhood on the Nevada frontier; education, early teaching career in rural Nevada schools, and married life.
+Material from 1975.

-Abstract Reminiscences of Moura's mother's life on a farm near Lovelock and Golconda, Nevada, and her own life since high school graduation.
+Abstract Virginia Moura was a Nevadan and served as the Pershing County Deputy Recorder.
+Reminiscences of Moura's mother's life on a farm near Lovelock and Golconda, Nevada, and her own life since high school graduation.
+Material from 1993.

-Abstract Included are the family memoirs by Gottschalk and her mother, Jennie Riordan, about the women in their family, especially Jeannette (Jennie) O'Hare Riordan and Margaret McNally O'Hare.
+Abstract Gertrude Gottschalk was a Native of Nevada and an active in state Democratic Party politics.
+Included are the family memoirs by Gottschalk and her mother, Jennie Riordan, about the women in their family, especially Jeannette (Jennie) O'Hare Riordan and Margaret McNally O'Hare (1940-1996).

-Abstract Autobiographical sketch of Scatena and an obituary of and poem for Kent Dick, a Paiute Indian who worked on Scatena's ranch in Yerington.
+Abstract Lorraine B. Scatena was a rancher in Yerington, Nevada and a women's rights advocate.
+Autobiographical sketch of Scatena and an obituary of and poem for Kent Dick, a Paiute Indian who worked on Scatena's ranch in Yerington (1994-1996).